gereon-t/trajectopy/trajectopy-docs/docs/Getting_Started.md

 | #datetime_timezone | Time zone of the timestamps.
 During import, all timestamps are converted to UTC considering the input time zone.
 Choices: [Time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) or "GPS"                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | #sorting           | Sorting of the input data.
 Choices: "chrono": Chronologically sorted data (usually the case), "spatial": Spatially sorted data, i.e. along the arc length.
 Default: "chrono"                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |

+## Choosing the Plotting Backend

+Since version 2.2.0, you can choose between two plotting backends: `matplotlib` and `plotly`.
+By default the `matplotlib` backend is used for quick and simple plotting.
+If you want to create advanced interactive HTML reports, you can switch to the `plotly` backend by clicking "Plotting" in the menu bar and selecting the desired backend.

 ## Keyboard Shortcuts (GUI version only)